-- Bake the stuffed mushrooms in a preheated oven at 356°F (200°C) for 20 to 25 minutes until soft.
+Bake the mushrooms in a preheated oven at 356°F (200°C) for 20 to 25 minutes until soft.
 When the lemon crumble on top starts to brown, put a sheet of tinfoil on top of the baking dish to prevent it from burning.
-Remove the stuffed mushrooms from the oven and serve immediately while hot.
+Remove the mushrooms from the oven and serve immediately while hot.

 Stuffed mushrooms with a creamy crab filling are also very popular, I ordered those in New York once and I loved them!
 The filling contained flaky crab meat, parmesan cheese, chopped up mushrooms stems and cayenne pepper.
 Delicious!
 Those crab stuffed mushrooms were so creamy, what a treat.

-Oh and another type of stuffed mushrooms that I want to try out: sausage stuffed mushrooms!
+Oh and another type of stuffed mushroom that I want to try out: sausage stuffed shrooms!
 I’d go for a mixture of spicy baked Italian sausage, chopped mushrooms stems and mascarpone.
 Well that’s a bunch of new stuffed mushrooms ideas to try out this weekend because I’m having a couple of friends over for dinner next week.
 I’ll think I’ll go for the spicy baked Italian sausage version!